 Summary of issued and paid-up share capital

-Date of AGM and the financial period that the audited accounts have been made up to
+Date of AGM and the financial period to which the audited accounts have been made up

 Financial statements, if applicable

-The company would be required to file their financial statements in XBRL format during the filing of Annual return, if your company is:
+A company is required to file its financial statements in XBRL format during the filing of annual returns, if the company either:

 Prepare monthly cash and bank reconciliation statements

 Prepare monthly/quarterly/annual management financial reports and monthly/quarterly GST returns